GabrielDCelery/personal-notes/01_project/memory-palace-normandy/cockpit-joker.md

 A close-up of the overhead HUD display above the pilot's seat in the cockpit of the SSV Normandy SR-2.
 Three horizontal fuel efficiency bands reading top to bottom:

-- Green band labelled "1 ms — inter-planet hop"
+- Green band labelled "1 ms — inter-planet hop / intra-DC service call"
-- Yellow band labelled "5 ms — planetary landing" — the brightest of the three, a small handwritten sticky note slightly crooked attached next to it reading "77% of your time"
+- Yellow band labelled "5 ms — planetary landing / database query" — the brightest of the three, a small handwritten sticky note slightly crooked attached next to it reading "77% of your time"
-- Orange band labelled "50 ms — relay travel"
+- Orange band labelled "50 ms — relay travel / external API call"

 The yellow band dominates visually.
 The sticky note draws the eye immediately.